Best Lawn Care in South Florida

 They are susceptible to pests, overwatering, underwatering, over-fertilization, and under-fertilization.
 Because of this, it is incredibly important for you to schedule an appointment with our South Florida lawn care and pest management professionals.

-During our initial inspection, we will provide you maintenance recommendations for your specific turf type.
+During our initial free inspection, we will provide you maintenance recommendations for your specific turf type.
 By following these recommendations, you and your landscape company will greatly reduce the susceptibility of your turf to damage resulting from insects and diseases.

 Our South Florida Lawn Fertilization Services

-As pest management and lawn care professionals we understand the importance of applying the correct amount of both pesticides and fertilizer.
-Because of this, when applying fertilizer, we follow University of Florida application recommendations to maximize plant health while reducing pollution.
+As pest control and lawn care professionals, we understand the importance of applying the correct amount of fertilizer.
+When applying fertilizer, we always follow University of Florida application recommendations to maximize plant health while reducing pollution.